AckerlyXu/heima/articles/virtual-machines/windows/nsg-quickstart-portal.md

 ---
-title: Open ports to a VM using the Azure portal preview | Azure
+title: Open ports to a VM using the Azure Portal | Azure
-description: Learn how to open a port / create an endpoint to your Windows VM using the resource manager deployment model in the Azure Portal Preview
+description: Learn how to open a port / create an endpoint to your Windows VM using the resource manager deployment model in the Azure Portal
 services: virtual-machines-windows
 documentationcenter: ''
 author: iainfoulds